parthiban23/Test-PR-repo/README.md

         // Divides two numbers
         public double Divide(int a, int b)
         {
-            // ❌ Bug: no check for division by zero testsa return a / b;
+            // ❌ Bug: no check for division by zero return a / b;
         }
     }